FormulaMonks/SONR/README.md

 ## Creating an OpenShift Application
 Now you're ready to create your application and add the Redis cartridge!
+(Replace APPNAME with the desired name of your application.)

 ```
 rhc app create APPNAME diy-0.1 http://cartreflect-claytondev.rhcloud.com/reflect?github=smarterclayton/openshift-redis-cart